grantcooksey/debezium-partial-snapshotter/README.md

 ----- 								| ----- 	| ----
-snapshot.partial.table.name	| public.snapshot_tracker | Name of table used to track snapshot status for each table. snapshot.partial.pk.name		| snapshot\_tracker_pk | Name of primary key for the snapshot tracker table.
+snapshot.partial.table.name	| public.snapshot_tracker | Name of table used to track snapshot status for each table. snapshot.partial.pk.name		| snapshot\_tracker_pk | Name of primary key for the snapshot tracker table. snapshot.partial.skip.existing.connector | false | If the partial snapshotter plugin is added to an existing connector, this flag will skip performing a snapshot and instead only create the snapshot tracker table.
+Assumes the current whitelist/blacklist is monitoring at least one table.

 The postgres role that Debezium uses must have create table pri